HomeBlogThe Ultimate Lake Tahoe Camping Guide

 Meeks Bay

-A small, sandy campground just steps from the beach, Meeks Bay deserves a spot at the top of any beach lover’s summer camping list.
+A small, sandy campground just steps from the beach, Meeks Bay Resort deserves a spot at the top of any beach lover’s summer camping list.
 Sprawled beside an accessible, family-friendly stretch of sand, you can stash kayaks and paddleboards at your campsite, then walk them down for a midday float or sunset paddle.

-As for the campground itself, it’s small but functional and equipped with the basics—fire rings, picnic tables, BBQ’s and restrooms.
 Plus, you’re close to the West Shore’s state parks, and if you run out of coffee or crave a cold beer, you’ll find that Tahoma is just a quick drive down the road.

 Kaspian

 A rustic campground with just nine tent only sites, it could be argued that a stay at Kaspian Campground requires a certain taste.
-Yes, your site is a flight of stairs away from your car and you’ll have to do without a shower—but what you sacrifice in amenities, you gain in authenticity.
+Yes, your site is a flight of stairs away from your car, and you’ll have to do without a shower—but what you sacrifice in amenities, you gain in authenticity.

 With no RVs or trailers, van-lifers or generators, your time at Kaspian Campground will be filled with mementos of camping as it once was.
-Of course, there’s still flush toilets, campfire rings and grills, plus a camp host to help with anything you may need.
+Of course, there are still flush toilets, campfire rings and grills, plus a camp host to help with anything you may need.
 Plus, you’re just across the roadway from a bike path and the beach.

 William Kent